ChrisW-priv/PersonalVault/zettelkasten/Counting the number of in and out edges in a graph.md

 ```

 ## Intuition
-In this solution no work is done unnecessairly so it's best solution so far.
+In this solution no work is done unnecessarily so it's best solution so far.